fcambus/logswan/README.md

 # Logswan

 Logswan is a Web log analyzer in early stages of development.
 It is targeted at very large log files, typically APIs logs.
 Project design goals include : speed, memory-usage efficiency, and keeping the code as simple as possible.

+Logswan is **opinionated software** :

+- It only supports the Common Log Format, in order to keep the parsing code as simple as possible
+- It does not split results per day, but log files can be split prior to being processed

 ## Features